kondrak/codespawn/README.md

 cargo run --example xml
 ```

-This will run the [example](https://github.com/kondrak/codespawn/blob/master/examples/xml.rs) which will print all parsed sample definitions and save generated code to files.
+This will run the [example](https://github.com/kondrak/codespawn/blob/master/examples/xml.rs) which will generate code and save it to files using sample XML definition.

 ## License